 As Hinton noted, gender information is not encoded by the name input nodes.
 This makes sense: the task doesn’t require gender to determine relationships.
 For example, knowing Colin’s gender isn’t necessary to identify his father.

 Hinton also analyzed the relation input nodes.
-One standout is Node 5 (middle figure in the bottom row), which clearly encodes gender—male relations lead to negative activations, while female relations result in positive ones.
+One standout is Node 5 (middle figure in the bottom row), which clearly encodes gender information—male relations lead to negative activations, while female relations result in positive ones.

 Node 3 strongly correlates with generational hierarchy: it activates positively for senior relations and negatively for younger ones.